frazierjason/N1mmCommands-TouchPortal/README.md

 You should now have all the basic sample button pages loaded, to control common actions in N1MM+ that generally apply to most connected rigs.

+NOTE:  In some cases, some hams have reported that after importing, each page gets renamed to have an extra digit on the end like "N1MM Quick Buttons 0".
+This will cause each page's buttons to not find each other and break switching between the pages.
+The fix is simple, for each page, click on the gear icon to the right of the page dropdown, click on "Rename page", and remove the trailing space and number.
+Save.
+Repeat for all pages that got a space and number added to the end.
+You should end up with a clean list of page names as in the screenshot below.

 (screenshot of the page list dropdown list)

 (screenshots of the remaining pages)